Srushti-0508/Work-and-Wellbeing-Android-Mobile-Application/README.md

 # 📱 Productivity App (Android + Firebase)

-A mobile productivity app built in **Java using Android Studio**, with full Firebase Firestore integration for authentication and real-time data management.
+Work and Wellbeing a mobile productivity app built in **Java using Android Studio**, with full Firebase Firestore integration for authentication and real-time data management.

 ---

-✨ Key Features
+##✨ Key Features

 - 🔐 **User Authentication**
   - Sign up, login, and logout using Firebase Email & Password authentication